oneapi-src/oneAPI-samples/Libraries/oneCCL/README.md

 # oneAPI Collective Communications Library (oneCCL)

-Collective Communication Library is a library providing an efficient implementation of communication patterns usedin deep learning.
+Collective Communication Library is a library providing an efficient implementation of communication patterns used in deep learning.

 Github : https://github.com/oneapi-src/oneCCL